bmccormi99/RepData_PeerAssessment1/README.md

 # Reproducible Research - Peer Assessment 1

 ## Github submission for this assignment.
-Below is the introductions to the assignment and an overview of the dataset.
+Below is the introduction to the assignment and an overview of the dataset.

 #### PA1_template.md - The main submission output for this assignment.
 This file can be viewed directly within the github website.
+This is where peer evaluators should go next.
 #### Plots - The plots are shown within the document, but they can also be found in the /figure/ folder on Github
 #### PA1_template.html - output of the knit2html() process but is not viewed directly in Github, be sure you are viewing the correct fle.
 #### PA1_template.Rmd - source file which is passed to knit2html() to produce the above files.